slon1024/naive_bayes_classifier/README.md

 ## Some conclusions
 Set of names (population) was in **1712**.
 In the case when training set included **1000** names, names of testing was **712** (41.59%).
 It is also *enough* quantity to be able to trust him.

-What evident in all the graphs that the quality of sample size increases, ie, we have not yet reached the level [*overfitting*](http://en.wikipedia.org/wiki/Overfitting).
+What is obvious in all the graphs that quality improves with by increasing the sample size, ie, we have not yet reached the level [*overfitting*](http://en.wikipedia.org/wiki/Overfitting).

 ## Final chart
-Let's build another chart, which was quite difficult to compute (long), but it will show us in detail both by decreasing the number of rising quality (accuracy).
+Let's build another chart, which was quite difficult to compute (long), but it shows us in detail how by increasing sampling improves the quality (accuracy) of the forecast.
 ![final chart](https://raw.github.com/slon1024/naive_bayes_classifier/master/chart/test_avg_from0_to1500.png)